 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of children of this type of cancer, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with retinoblastoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2013, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2014.

 Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.